 3- Place a piece of transfer tape on your weeded design, ensuring it is centered and aligned with the design.

-4- Rub over the transfer tape with a scraper tool or a credit card to secure the adhesive and ensure it sticks to the vinyl.
+4- Rub over the transfer tape with a scraper tool or a credit card to secure the adhesive and ensure to it to stick to the vinyl.

 6- Set the transfer tape with the vinyl design onto your desired surface, aligning it as needed.